The decision to going bald is a personal one.

-The 5 blade cartridge can cause irritation if you shave every day but this product requires very little skill to use.
+The 5 blade cartridge can cause irritation if you shave every day, but this product requires very little skill to use.
 That’s the tradeoff you should think about before purchasing this.

 The HeadBlade All-Terrain shaver is another option for men who’d like to try something different.
 It’s the most unique of the razors here with a finger grip that resembles an ATV.

 Even if it requires a different technique to use, it’s still easier to learn compared to a safety razor.
-The refills are also cheaper compared to a Gillette.
+The refills are also cheaper compared to Gillette.

-A safety razor would have made it to the top of the list of it were easy to use but it isn’t.
+A safety razor would have made it to the top of the list of it were easy to use, but it isn’t.

 In the hands of a skilled shaver, not only will this product shave close, it’ll do it without irritation because it only has one blade.

-For shaving the head, the Merkur 34C is a great option because it’s not overly aggressive but make sure to take all the necessary steps prior to shaving.
+For shaving the head, the Merkur 34C is an excellent option because it’s not overly aggressive, but make sure to take all the necessary steps before shaving.

-It lacks the side to side movement of the Fusion but it won’t cause as much irritation because it has less blades.
-And the refills are also cheaper so it’s something to look at.
+It lacks the side to side movement of the Fusion, but it won’t cause as much irritation because it has fewer blades.

 And the refills are also cheaper, so it’s something to look at.